Home

 So having this county park located miles to the west of this state route is very good... if you like a more remote location.

 Going south just a bit will take you to Gaviota State Park.
-Gaviota is a small campground that have campsites spaced close together and it can get a bit crowded.
+Gaviota is a small campground that has campsites spaced close together, and it can get a bit crowded.
 It is paved, and believe it or not, there is a railroad trestle just overhead.
 This trestle is considered to be a local landmark.
 At any rate, Gaviota has a couple of good points and some potential negative aspects to consider.

 Gaviota State Park